What is Response Bias?

 Neutral Answer Selection

-This type of bias concerns respondents who continually select the neutral answer options.
-These include options such as ‘Don’t Know’, ‘N/A’, and ‘No opinion’, where participants are given the opportunity to opt-out of making a selection.
+This concerns respondents who continually select the neutral answer options.
+These include options such as ‘Don’t Know’, ‘N/A’, and ‘No opinion’.

 There are two kinds effects this type of bias has:

-Contrast Effects: The order of questions results in great differences in respondent answer choices.
+Contrast Effects: The order of questions results in greater differences between respondent answers.

 Assimilation Effects: The order of questions results in answer selections becoming more similar between respondents.

-Tip: This is one of the most difficult forms of bias to prepare for, as the causes can be unpredictable.
-However, if time is no concern we recommend A/B testing your survey.
-This will allow you to test two or more formats and identify any possible order effects.
+Tip: This is one of the most difficult forms of response bias to prepare for, as the causes can be unpredictable.
+However, if you run a pilot or test survey, you may be able to identify it.

 Other Types of Response Bias